Necromanticz/Necromanticz/README.md

 Aorta or FL4K if you wanna .
 I'm a synpath and a copinglinker

 I'll be moving around the map fairly often , strangers covering Me ***will*** be sat on .
-please don't purposely sexualise Leon Kennedy in front of Me , thanks.
+friends please don't purposely sexualise Leon Kennedy in front of Me , thanks.
 hypersharing yume !! **familial** for Leon , **queerplatonic** for Infected/Kasper
 I do not have a typing indicator outside of whispers and party chat !!